ericsink/SQLitePCL.raw/README.md

 Some of these platforms have more than one implementation of the platform assembly, for reasons explained later in this README.

+## Is this available in NuGet?

+Not quite yet.
+It will be soon.
+I'm polishing a few more things first.

 ## What is the state of this code?
 Is it completely done?

 I'm not sure it'll ever be completely done, but it's in pretty good shape.